mohammadreza-tabatabaei/mohammadreza-tabatabaei.github.io/_posts/2024-09-29-welcome-to-jekyll.markdown

 ---
 Experienced AI Engineer with a strong background in developing innovative machine learning models and deploying scalable solutions.
 Proficient in Python, TensorFlow, and data analysis, with a proven track record of delivering impactful projects in various domains.
 Passionate about leveraging AI to solve complex problems and drive efficiency.
 Committed to continuous learning and collaboration in dynamic environments.

-`2024-09-30-My Projects`

-You can see all my projects on my github page:https://github.com/mohammadreza-tabatabaei/mohammadreza-tabatabaei.github.io.git
+You can see some of my projects on my github page: https:/github.com/mohammadreza-tabatabaei

 My email address : mohammadreza.tabatabaei@stu.mmu.ac.uk

-My phone is:07301780941
+My phone : 07301780941